 Pollution is often described as point source or diffuse (or non-point) pollution.

+Diffuse pollution arises where substances are widely used and dispersed over an area as a result of land-use activities such as urban development, amenity, farming and forestry.
 These activities may be recent or have been carried out in the past.
 It is often difficult to identify specific sources of such pollution and therefore take immediate action to prevent it, since prevention often requires major changes to land use and management practices.

 Examples of diffuse pollution include the leaching to surface water and groundwater of contaminants from roads, manures, nutrients and pesticides used in agriculture and forestry, and atmospheric deposition of contaminants arising from industry.
 A special case arises where, for example, a power station may emit sulphur dioxide and nitrous oxide to the air.
-Although this is a point source, the deposition (fallout) and, hence, impact will be over a wide area as diffuse pollution.
+Although this is a point source, the deposition (fallout) and hence, impact, will be over a wide area as diffuse pollution.

 Substances that may cause pollution

 Some of the major substances that may cause pollution are: